helidon-io/helidon/README.md

 ## Documentation

-Latest documentation and javadocs are available at <https://helidon.io/docs/latest>.
+Documentation for this version is available in [docs](docs/README.md).
+The latest released documentation and Javadocs are available at <https://helidon.io/docs/latest>.

 Helidon White Paper is available [here](https://www.oracle.com/a/ocom/docs/technical-brief--helidon-report.pdf).